How the Wirecard scandal happened: Case study

 Wirecard after listing: 2005

-Directly after listing, the Transparently Manipulation Risk Analyzer (MRA) awarded Wirecard an accounting manipulation risk score of 86%, based on its 2005 numbers.
+Directly after listing in 2005, Transparently.AI's MRA awarded Wirecard an accounting manipulation risk score of 86%.
 This was a back-door listing into a dormant company, so the 2005 results were pure Wirecard.

-86% is a very poor score.
-Wirecard registered the highest possible risk score on a number of categories including smoothing activity, asset quality, growth signals, investing activity, credit and working capital.
+The AI software gave Wirecard the worst possible risk score on a number of categories including asset quality, growth signals, smoothing activity, investing activity, credit and working capital.
 It registered the second-highest risk score for accruals management, margin signals and corporate governance.
+It also warranted extreme care in other key risk clusters such as business manipulation, cash quality, income quality and gearing.

 Basically, our MRA likened Wirecard to a shadowy figure in an alley with a gun; something to be avoided.